left

 Copyright

 All image use or reproduction by any means from this site is expressly forbidden.
-We originally said that in the spirit of the Internet anybody was free to use any of the images or information on this site for any (non malicious) purpose.
-Subsequently, the British Historical Taxidermy Society, who incidentally pride themselves on their 'integrity' [sic], have started taking images from this site and watermarking them as their own.
-Maybe not the best example on Internet etiquette / or conduct given they are a "society".
-Cannot understand why anyone would wish to claim ownership on images they did not create.
-Because of this poor /strange behaviour (given their "extensive" archive (sic), from now on all images on this site are copyright and can only be used with our express permission.
+Subsequently, the British Historical Taxidermy Society (BHTS), who incidentally pride themselves on their 'integrity' [sic], started taking images from this site and watermarking them as their own.
+Maybe not the best example on Internet etiquette.
+Because of this poor behaviour, from now on all images on this site are copyright of the people who provided them un-water nmarked and can only be used with their express permission in their original form.

 Visits to the site since January 2009.
 313,312.